VoxeLibre/VoxeLibre/README.md

 * Built-in crafting guide which shows you crafting and smelting recipes
 * In-game help system containing extensive help about gameplay basics, blocks, items and more
-* New temporary crafting recipes.
+* Temporary crafting recipes.
 They only exist to make some otherwise unaccessible items available when you're not in creative mode.
 These recipes will be removed as development goes on an more features become available

 Technical differences from Minecraft:

+* Height limit of ca. 31000 blocks (much higher than in Minecraft)
+* Horizontal world size is ca. 62000×62000 blocks (much smaller than in Minecraft, but it is still very large)
 * Still very, very incomplete and buggy
-* Many blocks, items, enemies and other features are missing
+* Blocks, items, enemies and other features are missing
 * A few items have slightly different names to make them easier to distinguish
+* Different music for jukebox
+* Different textures (Pixel Perfection)
+* Different sounds (various sources)
+* Different engine (Minetest)
 * Free software (“free” as in freedom *and* free beer)
-* Different music for jukebox
-* Different textures (Faithful 1.11)
-* Different engine
-* Height limit of ca. 31000 blocks (much higher than in Minecraft)
-* Horizontal world size is ca. 62000×62000 blocks (much smaller than in Minecraft, but it is still very large)

-## Project description
-The main goal of **MineClone 2** is to be a clone of Minecraft and to be released as free software.
-The focus on this clone lies especially on gameplay and to reflect it as good as possible.
-Ideally, no gameplay features will be added or removed.
-A secondary goal is to make modding easy as pie.
-Minetest is of great help here!
-Trying to stay faithful to the original look and feel is a side goal, but not an important one.
-If deemed neccessary, MineClone 2 *will* deviate from Minecraft in interface issues.
-There's already a built-in crafting guide and a full-blown in-game help system.
-Finally, any limitations found in Minetest (the game engine) will be written down in the course of development.

 ## Reporting bugs
-Report all bugs and missing Minecraft features here:
+Please report all bugs and missing Minecraft features here:

 <https://github.com/Wuzzy2/MineClone2-Bugs>